Cormac McCarthy: Success and acclaim (1992–2013)

-Santa Fe Institute (2014–present)
+Santa Fe Institute (2014–2023)

-McCarthy is a trustee for the Santa Fe Institute (SFI), a multidisciplinary research center devoted to the study of complex adaptive systems.
-Unlike most members of the SFI, McCarthy does not have a scientific background.
+McCarthy was a trustee for the Santa Fe Institute (SFI), a multidisciplinary research center devoted to the study of complex adaptive systems.
+Unlike most members of the SFI, McCarthy did not have a scientific background.
 As Murray Gell-Mann explained, "There isn't any place like the Santa Fe Institute, and there isn't any writer like Cormac, so the two fit quite well together."
 From his work at the Santa Fe Institute, McCarthy published his first piece of nonfiction writing in his 50-year writing career.
 In the essay entitled "The Kekulé Problem" (2017), McCarthy analyzes a dream of August Kekulé's as a model of the unconscious mind and the origins of language.
 He theorizes about the nature of the unconscious mind and its separation from human language.
-The unconscious, according to McCarthy, "is a machine for operating an animal" and "all animals have an unconscious."
+The unconscious, according to McCarthy, "is a machine for operating an animal" and "all animals have an unconscious".
 McCarthy postulates that language is a purely human cultural creation and not a biologically determined phenomenon.

-In 2015, McCarthy's next novel, The Passenger, was announced at a multimedia event hosted in Santa Fe by the Lannan Foundation.
+In 2015, McCarthy's next novel, The Passenger, was announced at a multimedium event hosted in Santa Fe by the Lannan Foundation.
 The book was influenced by his time among scientists; it has been described by SFI biologist David Krakauer as "full-blown Cormac 3.0—a mathematical [and] analytical novel".
 In March 2022, The New York Times reported that The Passenger would be released on October 25, 2022, and a second companion novel, Stella Maris, on November 22.
-The latter is McCarthy's first novel since Outer Dark to feature a female protagonist.
+The latter was McCarthy's first novel since Outer Dark to feature a female protagonist.

+At the time of his death, McCarthy was listed as an executive producer on a film adaption of Blood Meridian, to be directed by John Hillcoat, who previously directed the film adaptation of The Road.
+In a 2024 interview, Hillcoat said he and McCarthy spent extended time discussing the film, which the author once volunteered to write and envisioned as a "Faustian tale, the journey of the Judge trying to win the soul of the kid, and consume everything in his path."
+McCarthy had rejected a miniseries proposal, finding television lacks a "kind of grandeur about it, an element of scale."